 — Lalah Delia

 It’s easy to forget about taking care of your needs when you’re stressed about everything you need to do.
-But it’s vital that you take some time for yourself so you can recharge.
+But you must take some time for yourself and recharge.
 Get plenty of sleep and relaxation.
-A constantly stressed brain is an unproductive brain.
-Then not getting crucial tasks finished will cause more worries.
+A stressed-out brain is an unproductive brain.
+As a result, you won’t finish crucial tasks, and that will cause more worries.